leandro2r/automatic_summarizer/README.md

 ## Apps

-This project was made from a necessity to create a system that integrates convertion, summarization, translation and alignment of a corpus' file into one project called Automatic Summarizer.
+This project was made from the necessity of a system that integrates convertion, summarization, translation, and alignment of corpus' files.
+From them, using a clean and easy interface, Automatic Summarizer have all of these functionalities linked, step by step, delivering a final result with an _aligned summarized translated_ txt file.
-So, since a pdf file, this Automatic Summarizer will do all of this 4 steps, described before, using existing APIs in Python for each one.
+Made in Python (Django framework) using the best of existing Python APIs (Converter, Summarizer, Translator, Aligner).
-Next, each app and their purpose:
+Below, each Automatic Summarizer app and its purpose:

 ### Converter ([PDF Miner](https://github.com/euske/pdfminer))
 This app converts PDF files into TXT format